marx-alex/if-stitch/README.md

 **Focus stacking** for example could help out here.

 ## Troubleshooting
-* Depending on the images and features sometimes the result can be worse than expected.
-If the stitched images looks like two field are not matched correctly, try to change ratio or the reprojection Threshhold.
+* Depending on the images and features sometimes the result might be worse than expected.
+If the stitched image looks like two fields are not matched correctly, try to change ratio or the reprojection Threshhold.

 ## References